SAML-based single sign-on (SSO) allows your team members to access Threat Stack through an identity provider (IDP) of your choice.

 - Identity Provider Issuer URL

-3. Click the Continue button, a confirmation message displays.
+- Click the Continue button.
+A confirmation message displays.

-4. Review the confirmation message and click the Proceed and Enable Single Sign-On button.
+- Review the confirmation message and click the Proceed and Enable Single Sign-Onbutton.

-IMPORTANT: Before clicking the Proceed button if you, or another user, uses an email address, such as a personal account, that is not recognized by your company then you will lose access and no longer be able to login to Threat Stack after enabling SSO.
+Before you click the Proceed button: If you or another user uses an email address, such as a personal account, that is not recognized by your company, you will lose access and no longer be able to login to Threat Stack after enabling SSO.

-6. Log back into Threat Stack, you will be directed to authenticate through your organization’s IdP.
+- Log back into Threat Stack.
+Authenticate through your organization’s IdP.

-NOTE: You, and other members of your organization, do not have to update your Threat Stack accounts until your current session ends.
-When the current session ends, the next time you sign in, Threat Stack directs you to authenticate using your organization’s IDP.
+You and other members of your organization do not have to update your Threat Stack accounts until your current session ends.
+When the current session ends, Threat Stack directs you to authenticate using your organization’s IDP the next time you sign in.